 What is Supplemental Security Income Disability—also known as SSI—and how is it different from Social Security Disability Insurance, known as SSDI or SSD?

 The Difference Between SSI and SSDI Supplemental Security Income, SSI for short, is a Federal needs-based assistance program for people who are either disabled or over age sixty-five.
 The Social Security Administration administers both Social Security and SSI Disability, but some of the requirements for SSI eligibility are different from those for Social Security.
 SSDI requires a certain number of work credits and payment of Social Security taxes.
 In most cases the SSI program does not require work credits.
-Only noncitizens in a certain immigration status must have work credits to get SSI.
-The SSI program, unlike SSDI, requires family...Read more
+Only non-citizens in a certain immigration status must have work credits to get SSI and that work-credit requirement is different from...Read more

 Factors That Govern SSI Disability Eligibility In addition to either being age sixty-five or meeting the SSI Disability eligibility text, which is discussed in What Medical Conditions Are Required to Meet SSI Disability Qualifications and to Get an SSI Approval? you have to meet several non-medical and non-age requirements to get SSI.
 Citizenship and Alien Status You must be either a U.S. citizen or national or a qualified noncitizen.
 A qualified noncitizen is a person who is in an immigration status that allows payment of SSI and who meets other noncitizen requirements.
 For more information about SSI eligibility requirements for noncitizens,...Read more